KxSystems/docs/docs/ref/dotz.md

 .z.pm:f
 ```

-Where f is a unary function, .z.pm is evaluated when the following HTTP request methods are received in the KDB-X session.
+Where f is a unary function, .z.pm is evaluated when the following HTTP request methods are received in the kdb+ session.

 * OPTIONS
 * PATCH (since V4.1t 2021.03.30)